California Energy Commission Talk, Dec 18

 As city councilmember, he serves on its Law and Legislation Committee, Flood Control Agency (SAFCA), Sewer District (SacSewer) Lower American River Conservancy Advisory Committee; Sacramento Homeless Policy Council; alternate on our Local Agency Formation Commission (LAFCo) and Sacramento Transportation Authority (STA); and others.

-We look forward to hearing Phil’s plans for his new role, and to an exchange of ideas relating to ECOS priorities.
+Come with your questions for Phil Pluckebaum!
+We look forward to hearing his plans for his new role, and to an exchange of ideas relating to ECOS priorities.

 ECOS priorities include: transit-oriented infill development vs. sprawl; funding for transit, active transportation, bridges, Sac Valley station; implementation of city’s Climate Action and Adaptation Plan.